 An escape room is a puzzle-solving adventure game.
 These games always involve:

-The puzzles themselves may lead you to ask, "Are escape rooms scary?"
+The puzzles themselves may lead you to wonder if these games are stressful.
 After all, who likes feeling stumped?

 While the puzzles vary from room to room, they can include word puzzles, math puzzles, or physical puzzles.